HUHS and Health Insurance Requirements

 In general, treatment for chronic illnesses, injuries, and medical emergencies (and directly related costs such as prescriptions not covered by insurance) is eligible for assistance through an expense budget increase.
 The following expense categories, however, are excluded, and students should plan to meet the expenses below by allocating a portion of the Room/Board/Personal allowance in the standard student budget to these expenses:

 - Insurance co-payments and expenses related to routine preventive care

 - Eyeglasses, contact lenses and supplies, laser vision correction, and routine eye exams

 - Prescription drugs, unless related to treatment of an ongoing illness for which the budget has been increased

 - Dental procedures (see below)

-If you have, or expect to have, uninsured medical expenses, please schedule an appointment with your financial aid officer by calling Student Financial Services at (617) 495-4606.
+If you have, or expect to have, out of pocket medical expenses, please schedule an appointment with your financial aid officer by calling Student Financial Services at (617) 495-4606.
 You can also initiate the appeal process by submitting an online appeal via the Adjustment Form in the SFS Portal.